Heartworm Signs

 stages of the disease and only start as the size of the infestation

 begins to grow in the heart.
-Dog heartworm symptoms include
+The most damage is done to the

 loss and loss of desire to eat.
-Signs associated with
+As the disease develops the

 advanced stages of the disease include vomiting, gagging and